The Toronto Arrows re-signed Rob Brouwer for the 2022 Major League Rugby season. The 39-year-old prop is 6’3″ and 255 lbs.

 “When I think about the most important things in my life, after my wife and son and our families, it’s the club.
 It’s a clichéd thing, but our club is like a family.
 It becomes part of the fabric of what you do.

 “I have a lot of pride in my club, so when I play for Canada or Ontario, I’m proud to say I’m from Lindsay, and that Lindsay is my home club.
 I want to represent our club as best I can on the national and international stages.”

 Rob has played for the Ontario Blues since its inception in 2009 and many Canadian Rugby Championships.
 He has been the team’s captain and earned Rugby Ontario’s Senior Provincial Player of the Year award in 2016.

 During the 2016 Americas Rugby Championship, he debuted for Canada against Brazil in Langford, B.C., and has earned 11 caps, his last was against Fiji on Aug 3, 2019, in Suva.

 Rob was part of the Ontario Arrows squad during the Spring MLR exhibition season in 2018 and joined the Toronto Arrows for the 2019 MLR season, the first team from Canada in the nine-team league.
-He also played this Fall in exhibition matches.
-Rob is one of the best props in MLR and his leadership will be invaluable again in 2020.
+He also played in the Fall in exhibition matches.